 Fluxfonts is a unique tool that cloaks your device’s unique font fingerprint by continuously installing and uninstalling new fonts that are generated on the fly.
-Version 2.0, released some days ago, is the first release of Fluxfonts that lets you protect for device running Windows 10.
+Version 2.0, released some days ago, is the first release of Fluxfonts that lets you protect your Windows 10 devices.

-You can download the latest release of Fluxfonts from GitHub.
-There’s a new binary installer provided for Windows, but Fluxfonts also supports Linux, macOS, and FreeBSD.
+You can download the latest release of Fluxfonts from GitHub releases.
+You can also find a new binary installer for Windows.
+Fluxfonts also supports Linux, MacOS, and FreeBSD.

 There isn’t anything new in 2.0 for users on Linux and FreeBSD except a slightly more aggressive font deletion mechanism.
 The large version number jump from 1.2 to 2.0 is purely for marketing the Windows port.